Malli Malli Idi Rani Roju: Plot

 Ram starts for National Athletics in Delhi on train.
 Ram sees Nazeera when her veil suddenly opens, and her identity is revealed as Nazeera-Khanum.
 Ram wins the national medal.
 His mother with Nazeera starts preparing badam kheer for Ram.
 Nazeera starts speaking indirectly about Ram when Parvathi calls her Nazeera (not Khanum), for which she gets shocked.
 Parvathi tells that it was only Khanum who knows about the shoes and how Nazeera can give the money unless both are same, and thus Nazeera's identity is revealed again.
 Ram comes to home and sees Nazeera.
 When they get close, she gets a call from home.
 Ram waits for Nazeera when he receives a news that Parvathi is dead.
 He reaches there and does all the rituals.
 Nazeera tries to call Ram but is obstructed.
 She goes to Malaysia.
 Then Ram tells that he never knew Nazeera and only has a letter which he got from her after that.

-The movie then turns to Nazeera's present life in Malaysia where she looks after her father's (Nassar) company.
+The movie then turns to Nazeera's present life in Malaysia where she looks after her father's company.
 She has a daughter who has many useless love stories and disturbs Nazeera by remembering Ram.
 Nazeera narrates her past.
 The call which she received from home changed her life.
 She goes to Malaysia as she was informed about her father's injury.
 For her surprise, she finds him healthy.
 Her father asks her about Ram.
 Nazeera says that she is never going to leave Ram.
 Unable to stop their love, he shoots himself.
 Nazeera, who was in depression, respects her father's death by sacrificing her love.
 She informs Ram by a letter that she is married.
-She stays in Malaysia singly where she finds an abandoned child and brings her up as Mehak (Tejaswi Madivada).
+She stays in Malaysia singly where she finds an abandoned child and brings her up as Mehak.
 After listening to this, Mehak challenges Nazeera that Ram has already forgotten Nazeera.
 However, Nazeera always finds Ram to be a winner and says that he never forgets her.
 Mehak and Nazeera leave to India.